joselawis/Agile-Java-backend-code-challenge/msvc-users/INSTALL.md

 ### Architecture
 - Ports and Adapters architecture with Spring Boot
 - PostgreSQL as Database
+- Feign client for connect to external services
-- Swagger for documentation
+- Swagger for documentation of the API and testing
-- Unit tests by JUnit and Mockito
+- Unit tests by JUnit5 and Mockito
+- Docker and docker-compose to build and install the project
+- Mapstruct for object mapping
+- Lombok to automatization of getter, setter, builder and constructors for objects

 ### Comandos útiles
 ```bash